-Those who are vegan or on gluten-free diets may find Iceland a bit challenging and we recommend you bring your own snacks.
+Those who are vegan or on gluten-free diets may find Iceland a bit challenging, and we recommend you bring your own snacks.

-Spring and Summer are usually good times to visit Iceland with warmer temperatures, long daylight hours and short nights, especially in June and July where you’ll have the chance to see the Midnight Sun.
-April is also a great time because daylight hours are getting longer but you still have the chance to see the Northern Lights.
+Spring and Summer are usually good times to visit Iceland with warmer temperatures, long daylight hours and short nights, especially in June & July where you’ll have the chance to see the Midnight Sun.
+April is also a great time because daylight hours are longer but you still have the chance to see the Northern Lights.

 The average temperatures in March & April range from highs of 38-40°F to lows of 28-30°F.